lindenb/jvarkit/docs/VCFCompareGT.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    -label, --labels
+      A comma separated list of label that will be used as the title of the vcfs.
+Must be provided in the same order.
+If blank, some numeric indexes will be used
+      Default: <empty string>
     --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
 Increasing this number